rajatparmar318/TABLEAU_LIGHTHOUSE/README.md

 ## Project/Goals
 Project/Goals
-To better understand the relationship between Canadians and the real estate market, I have been asked to provide answers based on data retrieved from the Canadian Open Data Portal.
-These are specifically:
+To understand the relationship between Canadians and Real estate market we have been provided some datasets to answer questions.
+These are following:

 Weekly earnings from 1.1.2001 to 15.4.2015 (weekly_earnings - CSV)
 Housing constructions from 1955 to 2019 (real_estate_numbers - CSV)